Rep. Scalise shot in Virginia

 He said the shooter appeared to be a white male but added that "I saw him for a second or two."
 He said the shooter was behind the third base dugout and didn't say anything.

-"The gun was a semiautomatic," Brooks said.
+"The gun was a semiautomatic," Brooks said, adding that he was sure it was a rifle but unsure what kind.
 "It continued to fire at different people.
 You can imagine, all the people on the field scatter."

 Scalise is the first member of Congress to be shot since former Arizona Rep. Gabby Giffords was shot in January 2011.
 Giffords was shot in the head by Jared Lee Loughner at a "Congress On Your Corner" event at a Tucson grocery store.
 Giffords, who authorities said was the main target of the shooting, survived the attack but six others were killed and an additional 12 were injured.